New Roads Chiropractic Center encourages

 New Roads HEALTHY SPINE TIPS FOR DAILY LIVING

-healthy spine entails being sensible while performing activities of daily living.
+healthy spine entails being mindful of activities of daily living.
 When texting (and New Roads Chiropractic Center

 knows our New Roads chiropractic clients and their families do this all the time!), New Roads Chiropractic Center recommends that you read through text with your eyes and/or raise